menu

 Occupations and Workforce

-The armed forces are a huge part of the life in West Point, employing 51.19% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Education and Public Service industries employ 21.34% and 13.16% of the civilian workforce, respectively.
+51.19% of the workforce is employed in the armed forces, making the military a huge focus of life in West Point.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Education and Public Service industries respectively employ 21.34% and 13.16% of the civilian workforce.

 Of important note, West Point is also a town of artists.
 West Point has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape West Point’s character.